zephir-lang/zephir-docs/en/sa.rst

 Conditional Unassigned Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Static Analysis of assignments try to identify if a variable is used before it's assigned.
+Static Analysis of assignments tries to identify if a variable is used before it's assigned:

 .. code-block:: zephir